arbal/oh-my-stars/P_README.md

 139
 ```

-I commonly use the following script, to search for a repo I've starred, copy the link to my clipboard and open it in my browser:
+I commonly use the following script, to search for a repo I've starred and copy the link to my clipboard.

 ```
 >>>PMARK